Alejogb1/job-board/blog-data/insufficient-developer-role-instagram-api.md

 This third example should work most of the time with the basic permissions granted in a developer account this is a very minimal request and usually not a problem.

-Okay now that we have seen a few examples, here's how I usually tackle this issue and the troubleshooting steps I follow:
+ now that we have seen a few examples, here's how I usually tackle this issue and the troubleshooting steps I follow:

 1.  **Double Check the app role:** Go back into the Instagram app dashboard under your developer account and confirm the specific roles you have requested and which are granted check the specific permissions under each role.
 I've lost hours because of not double checking this.
 They have a specific section just for this.
 I swear once I requested media permissions thinking it automatically added follower permissions.
 It didn't.
 I felt stupid.